dominodatalab/reference-project-llm-fine-tuning/README.md

 # Fine-tuning a pre-trained LLM

+## License
+This template is licensed to Customer subject to the terms of the license agreement between Domino and the Customer on file.

+## About this project
 In this project we demonstrate the use of a pre-trained Large Language Model (LLM) in Domino and the process of fine-tunning the model for a specific task.

 ![](raw/latest/images/bert.png?inline=true)